Steven Horsford: Reparations

+Impeachments of President Trump

+Horsford voted to impeach President Donald Trump in both 2019 and 2021.
+After the January 6 Capitol attack, he was the first member of Nevada's congressional delegation to call for Trump's impeachment.

 Other political activities

 2008 presidential election

 Horsford was active in arranging for Nevada to host the second national presidential caucus in 2008.
 He was an early supporter of Barack Obama's candidacy, co-chairing Obama's campaign in the state.

 National committees

 Horsford was the national vice chairman of the Democratic Legislative Campaign Committee and served as the Democratic National Committeeman for the State of Nevada.
 He is a member of the Democratic National Committee's Change Commission and its Rules & Bylaws Committee.

 Career between House terms

 In April 2015, Horsford resumed working at R&R Partners.
 As an officer there, he oversaw an effort to help MGM Resorts International ensure that it kept its word to officials in Prince George's County, Maryland, that at least half of the workforce for the MGM National Harbor in Maryland would be made up of residents of that county and that the MGM National Harbor would contract with minority-owned firms.